dhrubo55/personal-blog/content/posts/day-52-async-processing-httprequest-s-using-executorcompletionservice.md

 A CompletionService that **uses a supplied Executor** to execute tasks.
 This class arranges that submitted tasks are, upon completion, placed on a queue accessible using take.
 The class is lightweight enough to be suitable for transient use when processing groups of tasks.

+Using a `ExecutorCompletionService` to call http get requests to a jokes api to get response concurrently and completes each request as it completes and then we poll from the service to take the outputs of the get request.